WTS Foundation 2022-2024 Board of Directors

 Odessa secured a BSCE from Howard University (Structures/Transportation) and a Master of Engineering degree from the University of Maryland, College Park (Construction Project Management).

 In 2012, Ms. Phillip founded Assedo Consulting, LLC, a certified African-American, woman-owned business enterprise (MBE/WBE).
 Assedo Consulting provides planning and public outreach services for projects in the planning, design, and construction phases of development.
 A longtime supporter of her alma mater, Howard University, Ms. Phillip has worked as an adjunct professor in the Civil Engineering Department and sits on the Advisory Board for the Department.
 Her goal is to work diligently to introduce more women and minorities to the engineering field.

-Emmanuella is the Diversity Division Director for HNTB's Southeast Division.
-In this role, she works to engage, empower and elevate historically underutilized businesses seeking to do business with local and state government partners.
+Emmanuella is the Chief Equity & Inclusion Officer · Southeastern Pennsylvania Transportation Authority (SEPTA), and the former Diversity Division Director for HNTB's Southeast Division.
+In this role, she worked to engage, empower and elevate historically underutilized businesses seeking to do business with local and state government partners.

 She utilizes creative and engaging strategies to impact inclusion of minority businesses and diversify small business participation in transportation projects throughout the Southeast.
 She creates connections with clients and stakeholders across cultural differences to address community and business needs.